Museo del Galeón

 Museo del Galeón (lit.
-'Galleon museum') is a maritime heritage museum under construction within the SM Mall of Asia complex in Pasay, Metro Manila, Philippines.
-The museum will feature Manila–Acapulco galleon trade and will also house a full-scale representation of a Galleon within its interior.
+'Galleon museum') is a maritime heritage museum within the SM Mall of Asia complex in Pasay, Metro Manila, Philippines.
+The museum features the Manila–Acapulco galleon trade and houses a full-scale representation of a galleon within its interior.
+The museum opened to the public on May 1, 2026.

 Development

 Conceptualization

 Efforts to build a galleon museum date back to 2010 when Foreign Affairs Secretary Alberto Romulo organized a diplomatic reception attended by ambassadors from 32 countries linked to the historical Galleon Trade.
 In the meeting, plans to build the museum were discussed.

 Then-Philippine Senator Edgardo Angara went to Mexico City to meet with heads of relevant institutions to lobby for support for the project to build a galleon museum.
 Talks with the National Archives of Mexico, Colegio de Mexico, National Autonomous University of Mexico and Universidad Autónoma de San Luis Potosí to discuss on a research collaboration with Philippine universities and academics.

 Mexican firms Grupo Carso of Carlos Slim Helú, FEMSA, and Cemex as well as Guerrero State government stated that they will back the galleon museum project.
 The plans to build a galleon museum were supported by Mexican politicians and figures such as Margarita Zavala, First Lady of the then President Felipe Calderón, Senators Teofilo Torres Corzo, and Humberto Mayans, as well as Mexican academics and publications also expressed support.

 Philippine-based cultural agencies requested government seed funding from the Philippine government while a public fundraising effort was made.
 A presidential instruction by President Benigno Aquino III was made to provide financial support.
 However, this instruction was unsuccessful.
 Henry Sy, President of SM Prime Holdings, later offered to build the museum and donate a lot within the SM Mall of Asia complex.

 The Museo de Galleon Foundation was created for the project.
 In mid-2015, Sy met with Mexican billionaire Carlos Slim in Mexico with the latter agreeing to donate artifacts to the SM Group for the museum.